 Both Abby Erceg and Kristen Hamilton of the North Caronlina Courage look to stay on top of their game with a whole-body training and recovery approach.
-They rely on different Mendi products to promote better sleep, reduce pain and inflammation and encourage neuro balance throughout their daily routine.
+They rely on different Mendi products to promote better sleep, reduce pain and inflammation and balance energy and Focus throughout their daily routine.

 interview with kristen

 Kristen we are so glad to have you on team Mendi along with the entire NC Courage team.
 We're excited to dig into your recovery story and insights as a 3x champ and veteran in the NWSL.

 Given the status quo of CBD being a banned substance in most professional sports leagues, the NWSL has shown far more progress than most.
 Do you have anything to say to other professional leagues or teams who still stigmatize cannabis use for athletes?

 My main thing would just be to educate yourself.
 I think that it is very beneficial for athletes.
 And if you want your athletes to be performing at peak level, that CBD is one of those things that can help push an athlete's performance, that one extra percentage.
 And I think that in the professional sports world specifically, we're all such elite athletes that you're always looking for that one percent to differentiate.
 You know, whether it's I'm sleeping better, I'm recovering better, I have less inflammation, I have less anxiety or stress.
 I think that those little things can help elevate an athlete's performance just that little bit more.